phoenixframework/phoenix/README.md

 2. Create a new Phoenix application

-        mix phoenix.new your_app /path/to/scaffold/your_app
+        mix phoenix.new my_app /path/to/scaffold/my_app

     *Important*: Run this task in the Phoenix installation directory cloned in the step above.
-The path provided: `/path/to/scaffold/your_app/` should be outside of the framework installation directory.
+The path provided: `/path/to/scaffold/my_app/` should be outside of the framework installation directory.
 This will either create a new application directory or install the application into an existing directory.

     #### Examples:
-        mix phoenix.new your_app /Users/you/projects/my_app
+        mix phoenix.new my_app /Users/you/projects/my_app
-        mix phoenix.new your_app ../relative_path/my_app
+        mix phoenix.new my_app ../relative_path/my_app

-3. Change directory to `/path/to/scaffold/your_app`.
+3. Change directory to `/path/to/scaffold/my_app`.
 Install dependencies and start web server

         mix do deps.get, compile
         mix phoenix.start